stackbit-projects/lingomap-8b03c/content/pages/index.md

     subtitle: Find your way in China without language barriers!
     content: >
       LingoMap is a map app for foreigners who cannot read Chinese to use in China!
-It is a translation of Alibaba Maps.
+It is a translation of Alibaba Maps (known as AMap and 高德地图).
+It shows place, transit route, and street names in the original Chinese, Mandarin Pinyin, and English.
     actions:
       - label: App Store
         url: /pricing